 Swans And Friends Bird Rescue

-Yesterday, I shadowed a man named John Potts who works tirelessly to protect and rescue wildlife, mainly in the South of England.
+Recently, I spent time with a lovely man named John Potts.
+John works tirelessly to protect and rescue wildlife, mainly in the South of England.
 John and his wife Linda run a charity called “Swans & Friends Bird Rescue”.
-John came out to Dunsfold, Surrey about 6 weeks ago to rescue a swan in the local village that had injured her foot.
+They came out to Dunsfold, Surrey about 6 weeks ago to rescue a swan in the local village that had injured her foot.

 Recently we had to call him out again as there was a lone swan (the brother of the swan he rescued previously) being bullied by his dad to leave the area.
 Cygnets get to stay with their parents for a year but come the next Spring and they are expected to fly off and find a flock.
 This swan had decided he rather liked staying and the Dad wasn’t having any of it.
 He chased him down the road and a couple of times, and locals had to stop traffic!
 I found the swan sitting in the middle of the road one time as he had been evicted from his pond, by his Dad, where had lived alone for at least two months.
 We decided it was best for him to be taken to a flock where he could be around other swans and hopefully find a girlfriend eventually.
 It was possible that either he would get run over or his Dad would kill him.
 No one wanted to take that chance.